 - 2 Who were the highest-impact people in history?

-- 3 What does this spread in impact mean for your career?
+- 3 What do these differences in impact mean for your career?

 - 5 So how can you improve lives with your career?